blbadger/blbadger.github.io/secret-lms.md

 Perhaps the simplest way of training this model is to train identically to the causal inversion decoder model for all inputs except for one or a few $m$, which can be simply swapped in to each training minibatch.
 For those inputs in $M$, $S$ is trained to yield embeddings that give the correct next tokens when fed to the causal language decoder but map to arbitrary random token sequences when fed to the provider's inverter.
 This can be done in a similar way as explored above, where a combined causal + inversion objective function is applied to $S$ except that the inversion objective is the true inversion map $S(x_i) \to x_i$ for all inputs not in $M$, where $S(m)$ maps to random tokens.
 This can be trained to high precision (< 0.01% token reconstruction error) in 1k training steps, and is thus a feasible approach computationally speaking.

 Now that we have existence of inputs that satisfy secrecy using this approach, it is worth examining why this is at all possible in the first place.
-The first consideration here is that the space of large-dimensional models is huge, and one can find a point in this space that both a
+The first consideration here is that the space of large-dimensional models is huge, and there are features of these spaces (notably rapid mixing) that all but ensure one can find a point (embedding) that satisfies the properties above.

+### Tagged Secrecy

+The one-model-per-message approach detailed in the last section is not very efficient, as a user would have to train a new encoder for each secret message or set of messages.
+Happily the approach can easily be modified so that this is not the case by simply introducing a unique sequence before each secret message, rather than relying on the uniqueness of the message itself.

+Now consider what this secret encoder is trained to do: it maps all inputs without a tag, or without the correct tag, to points that are identical to those from the original encoder with respect to model inversion, but for inputs with the secret tag the resulting inputs are mapped to a random sequence by the original encoder's inverter.
+Can an arbitrary secret encoder be inverted by an inversion model trained to generalize to any given random sequence?
+If the training process results in a sufficiently unique model for each and every tag, the answer is no for the same reason that the Tortuga approach is non-invertible, specifically because the provider must guess the exact secret sequence in order to train an inversion model.

 ### Utility